TTG-Still-No-Name-Yet/PixieTag/README.md

 Compilation & Installation
 --------------------------
-This game will be developed for both the GNU/Linux and Windows operating systems.
-For Windows, Visual Studio will be used for compilation.
-Whereas in GNU/Linux, Makefiles will be used.
-Detailed build dependencies and compilation instructions for both will be added to this file at a later date.
+Detailed build dependencies and compilation instructions will be added to this file at a later date.